jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_drilldown_highavailability.md

 ## About the High Availability drilldown

-Mirroring alarms are disabled by default.
+{% include note.html content="Mirroring alarms are disabled by default.
 It is important to configure alarm thresholds that are appropriate to your environment before enabling these alarms.
-For more information, see Configure \| Alarms.
+Use the Spotlight Client to **Configure \| Alarms**." %}

 ### Transaction Log Shipping page

-Log Shipping Monitor History Detail not available for SQL Server 2000.
+{% include note.html content="Log Shipping Monitor History Detail not available for SQL Server 2000." %}

 #### Transaction Log Shipping Primaries grid
 Shows statistics relating to the primary database in the log shipping configuration.